 Harvard Health Publications reports that 1,500 calories is the lowest amount a man should eat daily to lose weight — unless supervised by a medical professional.
-With careful planning, 1,500 calories allows you to get all the nutrients you need while still leaving you with a calorie deficit.
+With careful planning on a calorie tracker, 1,500 calories allows you to get all the nutrients you need while still leaving you with a calorie deficit.

 For many men, especially those that are quite active, it may be too low in calories and leave you feeling sluggish and starving.
 To calculate exactly how many calories a day you need to lose weight and to keep track of what you eat on a daily basis, you can use an app like LIVESTRONG.COM's MyPlate.